Bnei-Baruch/subtitles-broadcast/docs/DESIGN_KEYCLOAK_CLIENT_ROLES.md

 # Design Document: Migrate to Keycloak Client Roles

+## ✅ COMPLETED - Implementation Status

+**Status**: ✅ **COMPLETED** - The migration to Keycloak client roles has been successfully implemented.

-## Problem Statement
+## Problem Statement (Resolved)

-Currently, the Subtitles Broadcast application uses Keycloak **Realm roles** for authorization.
-This approach is not recommended because:
+The Subtitles Broadcast application was using Keycloak **Realm roles** for authorization.
+This approach was not recommended because:

 - Realm roles are global across all clients in the realm
 - Client roles provide better isolation and are the recommended practice
 - Client roles are easier to manage per application

-## Proposed Solution
+## ✅ Solution Implemented

-Migrate the application to use **Client roles** instead of Realm roles.
-Role management will continue to be done directly in Keycloak (no changes to Keycloak management workflow).
+Successfully migrated the application to use **Client roles** with realm role fallback.
+The system now:
+- ✅ Uses client roles as primary authorization method
+- ✅ Falls back to realm roles when client roles are not available
+- ✅ Includes comprehensive admin interface for user and role management
+- ✅ Uses standard Keycloak realm-management roles for service account

 ## Current Configuration